vmware-tanzu/velero/site/content/docs/main/how-velero-works.md

 1. Calls the cloud provider API to make disk snapshots of persistent volumes, if specified.

-You can optionally specify hooks to be executed during the backup.
+You can optionally specify backup hooks to be executed during the backup.
 For example, you might need to tell a database to flush its in-memory buffers to disk before taking a snapshot.
-[More about hooks][10].
+[More about backup hooks][10].

 Note that cluster backups are not strictly atomic.
 If Kubernetes objects are being created or edited at the time of backup, they might not be included in the backup.
 The odds of capturing inconsistent information are low, but it is possible.